IRS Guidance Changes SECURE Act 2.0 Effective Dates of Provisions for Workplace Retirement Plans

 Eligibility Expansion for Small Businesses to Earn Tax Credit

-Beginning in 2023, eligible businesses with 50 or fewer employees can qualify for a credit equal to 100 percent of the administrative costs for establishing a workplace retirement plan.
+As of 2023, eligible businesses with 50 or fewer employees can qualify for a credit equal to 100 percent of the administrative costs for establishing a workplace retirement plan.
 The original SECURE Act gave startup businesses with up to 100 employees a tax credit equal to 50% of administrative costs, capped annually at $5,000.
 Eligible businesses with 51 to 100 employees remain subject to the original SECURE Act provision.

 A New Credit for Employer Contribution Costs

-Also beginning in 2023, eligible businesses with up to 100 employees might be entitled to a tax credit based on their employee matching or profit-sharing contributions.
+Also in 2023, eligible businesses with up to 100 employees might be entitled to a tax credit based on their employee matching or profit-sharing contributions.
 This credit, which caps at $1,000 per employee, phases down gradually over five (5) years and is subject to further reductions for employers with 51 to 100 employees.

 Technical Correction for Small Businesses to Qualify for Startup Credit